HOL-Theorem-Prover/HOL/doc/next-release.md

 *   The theories under `src/ring/src` have all been prefixed with the string `EVAL_` reflecting the way they are exclusively used within the system, to provide polynomial normalisation using reflection and `computeLib`.
     This frees up the name `ring` to be used only by the material under `examples/algebra`.
     (In the absence of this change, theories that depended on what was in `src/ring/src` could not be used in a development alongside what is in `examples/algebra`.)

+*   In `pred_setTheory`, the definition of `pairwise` has been changed to require pairs of distinct elements as in HOL-Light.
+The previous HOL-Light compatible version of `pairwise` (in `topologyTheory`) and related theorems are moved to `pred_setTheory`.

 * * * * *